Ali-Asgar-Lakdawala/Zomato-Restaurant-Clustering-And-Sentiment-Analysis/README.md

     * Time: Date and Time of Review
     * Pictures: No. of pictures posted with the review

-* "Zomato Restaurant names and Metadata" has the details of the Name of the Restaurant, Link to order on their restaurant on Zomato, Average cost, Tags for the restaurants, Cuisines, and timings.
-This data has been mainly used for clustering.
+This data has been mainly used for Sentiment analysis.

+* "Zomato Restaurant names and Metadata"
     * Name: Name of Restaurants
     * Links: URL Links of Restaurants
     * Cost: Per person estimated Cost of dining